Building a Writing Practice

 WEEK 1: Finding a Calm Focus & Bringing Pleasure into Your Writing Process

-• Group call: Kickoff meeting!
-Intros and goal-setting for ten-week period, followed by a short cowriting session.
+Kickoff meeting!
+Intros and goal-setting for the 8-week period, followed by a cowriting session.

 WEEK 2: Managing Perfectionism, Your Inner Critic, & Your Urge to Procrastinate

-• Group call: Coaching session on bringing pleasure into the writing process and handling your inner critic.
+Group coaching session on bringing pleasure into the writing process and handling your inner critic.
+Check-in at the start so that people can share goals for the coming week and talk about how things went the previous week.

 WEEK 3: Planning Your Semester & Setting Achievable Goals